leeofthetrees/rwxrob-2022-boost/week a 2/1667589970/README.md

 * Interface between human and the innerpart of the computer
 * Gui can be used as the shell instead of CLI
 * CLI and GUI programs are shells that interact with the kernal to communicate with the hardware

-Ed- Unix interaface can be used if system is compromised between ttyland CLI
+* Without a shell system calls would be needed in C

+CLI can be used to get into another computer without having a terminal

 ## Practice
 * Watch Videos about Terminal or tty teleprint, teletype, morris code, binary,